Quollveth/odin-calculator/README.md

 Credits:
 Fonts from Google Fonts
 Bebas Neue by Ryoichi Tsunekawa

-Press Start 2P by CodeMan38
+Icons from SVGrepo
+lamps by remartwork